June Wyndham Davies

-June Wyndham Davies (born 27 June 1929 in Cardiff, Wales) is a British television producer and director.
+June Wyndham Davies (27 June 1929 – 9 September 2026) was a British television producer and director.
 For her work as co-producer (with Pippa Cross) of the film August, starring and directed by Anthony Hopkins, she won the BAFTA Wales award for Best Drama in 1997.
-She is also a writer, having written several short stories and plays, including Green Shutters.
+She was also a writer, having written several short stories and plays, including Green Shutters.

 Life and career

-June Wyndham Davies was born in Cardiff in 1929 to Mervyn and Despina Wyndham Davies of Llandaff.
+June Wyndham Davies was born in Cardiff, Wales, on 27 June 1929 to Mervyn and Despina Wyndham Davies of Llandaff.
 Her father served as an officer in World War II and her mother, eldest daughter of the engineer and inventor James Wyndham, had been a ballet dancer.
 She attended Elm Tree House convent before moving to London to train at the Royal Academy of Dramatic Art, thereafter working for several years as an actress.

-Wyndham Davies entered the TV industry as a BBC director in 1965, when most television drama was made almost as-live in the studio.
-She directed 30 Minute Theatre, Sunday Afternoon Theatre and Out of Town Theatre, as well as single plays such as The House Mouse, Why Me?
+She entered the television industry as a BBC director in 1965 when most television drama was made almost as-live in the studio.
+Wyndham Davies directed 30 Minute Theatre, Sunday Afternoon Theatre and Out of Town Theatre, as well as single plays such as The House Mouse, Why Me?
 The Heart Grows Cold and The Lariat.
-She also devised, wrote and directed the six-part documentary series Why Would You Believe It?, based on the idea of truth often being stranger than fiction.
+She also devised, wrote and directed the six-part documentary series Why Would You Believe It? which was based on the idea of truth often being stranger than fiction.

-Going freelance in 1969, Wyndham Davies continued her career with several TV companies – among them the BBC, Anglia, Granada, and Yorkshire – directing Boy Meets Girl, Love Story, The Dolly Spike, The Folly and Don’t Shoot the Cook.
-She also moved into directing episodes for long-running television series and serials, including Coronation Street, Castle Haven, Kate and Crown Court, together with television adaptations of children's classics, such as Pollyanna (starring Elaine Stritch) and Johanna Spyri’s Heidi (featuring Flora Robson and Kathleen Byron), which received a 1975 Emmy nomination in the United States for best television serial.
-From 1976 onwards, Wyndham Davies worked almost exclusively for Granada Television, producing dark and thought-provoking dramas, often dealing with the supernatural (for example, the Shades of Darkness series), as well as Victorian crime themes, as in the groundbreaking Cribb series, with Alan Dobie in the title role.
+Going freelance in 1969, Wyndham Davies continued her career with several TV companies – among them the BBC, Anglia, Granada and Yorkshire – directing Boy Meets Girl, Love Story, The Dolly Spike, The Folly and Don't Shoot the Cook.
+She also moved into directing episodes for long-running television series and serials, including Coronation Street, Castle Haven, Kate and Crown Court, together with television adaptations of children's classics such as Pollyanna (starring Elaine Stritch) and Johanna Spyri's Heidi (featuring Flora Robson and Kathleen Byron), which received a 1975 Emmy nomination in the United States for best television serial.
+From 1976 onwards, Wyndham Davies worked almost exclusively for Granada Television, producing dark and thought-provoking dramas, often dealing with the supernatural (for example, the Shades of Darkness series), as well as Victorian crime themes as in the Cribb series with Alan Dobie in the title role.

-With a knack for spotting talent, Wyndham Davies gave the young Michael Caine his first chance in theatre, along with providing early opportunities for Rhys Ifans and Hugh Grant.
+With a knack for spotting talent, Wyndham Davies gave the young Michael Caine his first chance in theatre, along with providing early opportunities for Rhys Ifans, Keeley Hawes and Hugh Grant.
 Her inspired casting ideas whilst working for the Drama Department at Granada included suggesting Jeremy Brett for the title role in The Adventures of Sherlock Holmes.
 Wyndham Davies went on to produce the second series, The Return of Sherlock Holmes, as well as The Memoirs of Sherlock Holmes in 1994 and several feature-length television films, including Sherlock Holmes – The Sign of Four.

+Wyndham Davies died in Spain on 9 September 2026 aged 97.